-- There were systems in place to identify and follow up children living in disadvantaged circumstances and who were at risk, for example, children and young people who had a high number of A&E attendances. - Immunisation rates were high for all standard childhood immunisations. - Patients told us that children and young people were treated in an age-appropriate way and were recognised as individuals. - The percentage of women aged 25-64 whose notes recorded that a cervical screening test had been performed in the preceding five years was 89%, which was above the CCG average of 81% and national average of 82%. - Appointments were available outside of school hours and the premises were suitable for children and babies. - The practice offered a full range of contraception services and chlamydia screening. - We saw positive examples of joint working with midwives.health visitors and school nurses.
+- There were systems in place to identify and follow up children living in disadvantaged circumstances and who were at risk, for example, children and young people who had a high number of A&E attendances. - Immunisation rates were high for all standard childhood immunisations. - Patients told us that children and young people were treated in an age-appropriate way and were recognised as individuals. - The percentage of women aged 25-64 whose notes recorded that a cervical screening test had been performed in the preceding five years was 77%, which was below the local and national averages of 82%. - Appointments were available outside of school hours and the premises were suitable for children and babies. - The practice offered a full range of contraception services and chlamydia screening. - We saw positive examples of joint working with midwives, health visitors and school nurses.